Payments

 Can credit notes and claims that have already been resolved be removed?

 Yes.
 Select the credit note or claim and click on the 'N' button ('Not paying').
-Click on ’Update‘ at the bottom of the page and the transaction will be removed.
+Click on ’Update Status‘ at the top or bottom of the page and the transaction will be removed.

 When can I see the amounts I paid the suppliers for a month?